Using Work Package Summary Reports

 • Work Package Summary Reports

-Any images displayed are representative only and may differ depending on the version being used.
+Overview Any images displayed are representative only and may differ depending on the version being used.
 Work Package Summary Reports are intended to produce a report for a collection of inspections in a Work Package.
-You could use these reports to meet ...
+You could use these reports to ...

 • Different Branding on a Work Package